 The Company is subject to income taxes in the U.S. federal jurisdiction and various states jurisdictions.
 Tax regulations within each jurisdiction are subject to the interpretation of the related tax laws and regulations and require significant judgment to apply.
-The Company is not subject to U.S. federal, state and local tax examinations by tax authorities for any years before 2016.
+The Company is not subject to U.S. federal, state and local tax examinations by tax authorities for any years before 2017.
 If the Company were to subsequently record an unrecognized tax benefit, associated penalties and tax related interest expense would be reported as a component of income tax expense.

 The Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets.
-As of June 30, 2020 and December 31, 2019, based on the Company's history of operating losses, the Company has concluded that it is more likely than not that the benefit of its deferred tax assets will not be realized.
-Accordingly, the Company has provided a full valuation allowance for deferred tax assets including NOL and tax credit carryovers as of June 30, 2020 and December 31, 2019.
+As of September 30, 2020, the Company determined that there is sufficient positive evidence to conclude that it is more likely than not that additional deferred taxes of approximately \$31.3 million are realizable.
+The Company, therefore, reduced the valuation allowance accordingly.
+As of December 31, 2019, the Company provided a full valuation allowance for deferred tax assets including NOL and tax credit carryovers.